West Coast Groundfish Trawl Quota Share Owner Survey Overview

 Who Has Access to These Data?
 Are They Confidential?

 Responses are confidential under 402(b) of the Magnuson-Stevens Act (16 USC 1801, et seq.) and NOAA Administrative Order 216-100.
 NMFS will not publish any information based on fewer than three survey responses.
-We will report a summary statistic if one observation makes up more than 90% of the total value in a given category.
+Additionally we will not report a summary statistic if one observation makes up more than 90% of the total value in a given category.
 We comply with the MSA to ensure that the identity of the submitter will only be accessible to the following: personnel within NMFS responsible for the collection, processing, and storage of the statistics; federal employees who are responsible for FMP development, monitoring, and enforcement; personnel within NMFS performing research that requires confidential statistics; other NOAA personnel on a demonstrable need-to-know basis; NOAA/NMFS contractors or grantees who require access to confidential statistics to perform functions authorized by a Federal contract or grant.
 In the case of a Freedom of Information Act (FOIA) request for the data, the NMFS will seek to protect the data from release through Exemption 4 by noting the data are confidential and highly sensitive business data.

 What Happens if I Don't Submit the Quota Share Owner Survey Form?